US STOCKS-Wall St lower, Caterpillar latest to miss on revenues

 NEW YORK, Oct 22 (Reuters) - U.S. stocks were modestly lower on Monday as investors fretted about the impact of slower global growth on corporate revenues, offsetting earnings that beat expectations.

-Technology stocks bucked the general downward momentum, with Apple Inc helping to push the Nasdaq higher.

 Caterpillar’s shares seesawed after the heavy equipment maker became the latest to exceed expectations on the bottom line but fall short of revenue forecasts.
-The stock fell early but was most recently up 1.5 percent at $85.16.
+The stock fell early, turned around to rally, and then again gave up those gains and was most recently flat at $83.86 a share.

 The market is caught in a push-pull between earnings that are beating lowered expectations while revenues come in weak, said Brian Gendreau, market strategist with Cetera Financial Group in Gainesville, Florida.